Vipinsharrmaa/Clock/README.md

 ## Project based on html, css and javascript

-### I use the properties like transform and other through the use of JS.
-It's fully responsive.

-**Sample of the Clock is below.**
+### Properties like trnsform and transition of css are used in this project and flex is used to make it fully repsonsive.

 ![clock](clock.gif)